phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

-With the @return tag it is possible to document the type and function of a function or method.
+With the @return tag it is possible to document the return type and function of a function or method.
 When provided it MUST contain a "Type" (See Appendix A) to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.